deepinsight/transfer-mxnet/README.md

 | DAN(mmd)     |  73.7%   |
 | JAN(jmmd)    |  78.9%   |

+If you want to train your own models with mmd(especically JAN as it is the best approach), please use following steps.

 Data Preparation
 ---------------
-If you want to train your own models, please use following steps.
-For data preparation:
  - Download mxnet resnet-152 imagenet-11k pretrained model to `model/` directory, from [here](http://data.mxnet.io/models/imagenet-11k/resnet-152/).
 - Prepare your source domain dataset to `data/source.lst` in mxnet `lst` format.
 - Prepare your target domain dataset to `data/target.lst`.
 Generally, label id in `target.lst` should be null-label(9999 by default).
 But semi-supervised TL is also allowed, you can choose hundreds of items to be their real valid label id.
 - Prepare your validation dataset in target domain to `data/val.lst`.
 It can be the same with `data/target.lst` but all with valid labels.